mozmeao/www-admin/docs/index.md

    changes go to dev, and `prod` branch changes go to stage and prod.
 5. Commit the changed images and new `.json` files to a new `master-processed` branch and push that to the repo.

-Bedrock itself will load the files from these `{master,prod}-processed` branches (depending on which bedrock it is).
+Bedrock itself will load the files from these `{master,stage,prod}-processed` branches (depending on which bedrock it is).
 You should see notifications of the CI process in the `#www-notify` channel on Slack.

 [Bedrock]: https://github.com/mozilla/bedrock